CIBC-Internal/python/Doc/library/urllib.error.rst

    .. attribute:: code

-      An HTTP status code as defined in `RFC 2616
-      <http://www.faqs.org/rfcs/rfc2616.html>`_.
-This numeric value corresponds
-      to a value found in the dictionary of codes as found in :attr:`http.server.BaseHTTPRequestHandler.responses`.
+      An HTTP status code as defined in :rfc:`2616`.
+This numeric value corresponds to a value found in the dictionary of codes as found in :attr:`http.server.BaseHTTPRequestHandler.responses`.